SRGSSR/srgletterbox-apple/Documentation/Getting-started.md

 ## Application-wide services

-The `SRGLetterboxService` singleton makes it possible to enable Airplay and picture in picture for at most one Letterbox controller at a time.
+The `SRGLetterboxService` singleton makes it possible to enable AirPlay and picture in picture for at most one Letterbox controller at a time.
 This automatically adds the following features for this controller:

- * Airplay support.
+ * AirPlay support.
  * Picture in picture (for devices supporting it).
  * Control center and lock screen media information.
  * Remote playback controls.